 Integrating collaboration tools with Jira Software can help you plan and run your project more efficiently.
 By connecting to collaboration tools like Confluence, and Team Calendars for Confluence, you can:

 - Link project documentation to your team's work across Jira Software, Confluence, and Team Calendars for Confluence

 - Centralize your team leaves in Team Calendar for Confluence

-Connect to Confluence (wiki) or Team Calendars for Confluence to link project documentation to stories and epics, centralize your team leave, and more.
+Connect to Confluence (wiki), or Team Calendars for Confluence to get issue notifications in your chat rooms, link project documentation to stories and epics, centralize your team leave, and more.